 Sorquoy Standing Stone, Kirkhouse Road, South Ronaldsay (KW17 2TJ click for map).
 This is one of the larger standing stones in Orkney.
 It is over 14ft high.
 Getting to it requires some care, for while the route is marked as a path, it is not easy to follow.
 The walk is uneven and competes with a ditch for much of its length.

-The Millenium Standing Stone, Kirkhouse Road, South Ronaldsay (KW17 2TJ, click for map).
+The Millennium Standing Stone, Kirkhouse Road, South Ronaldsay (KW17 2TJ, click for map).
 Created by a local craftsman – Willie Budge – this stone features various historical elements such as a dragon head, Pictish symbols, and a Viking longship.
 It also cleverly uses a hole that echoes that of The Stone of Odin at the Ness of Brodgar (click to read about the different interpretations of why the hole was created).

 Viewpoints and features